Drought Smart Strategies

 You can improve

 even the most degraded of soil, with time, patience, and compost to

-create a gorgeous xeric garden of plants with drought smart strategies.
+create a gorgeous xeric garden of plants with the ability to survive in dry conditions.

 The addition of drainage if your soil is wet or amending with